Information-Theoretic Limits of Bistatic Integrated Sensing and Communication

-We assume that the random message $W$ is uniformly distributed over $\left[1: 2^{n R}\right]$ and declare an error event as decoding error occurs in Decoder.
-Thus, the average probability of error is given by $P_{e}^{(n)}=\mathrm{Pr}\big\{\hat{W} \neq W\big\}$.
+We assume that the message $W$ is uniformly distributed over $\left[1: 2^{n R}\right]$.
+The performance of the decoder is measured by the average probability of error $P_{e}^{(n)}=\mathrm{Pr}\big\{\hat{W} \neq W\big\}$.
 The accuracy of the state estimation is measured by the average expected distortion\footnote{Since the SenRx is unaware of the sent message, we define the distortion at the SenRx by adopting the average expected distortion rather than the maximum distortion relying on the sent message, where the maximum expected distortion is defined in Remark \ref{maxdis}.}